Remediation plans are created either automatically or manually.

 - Install - This indicates that the patch has been put into a remediation plan and in addition, the plan has been activated.
 However, the patches have yet to be installed.

-- Remove - JetPatch will rollback the selected patch(es).
-This option is not available for operating systems not fully supported by JetPatch.
+- Remove - JetPatch will roll back the selected patch(es).
+Rollback is not yet available for AIX or Ubuntu.

 - Not Approved - This indicates that a patch is available for an endpoint(s), however is not in an active remediation plan.
 JetPatch will reset the approval of the patch to 'Not Approved" when discovered.